 COVID-19 put a spotlight on the critical role that childcare plays in supporting the city’s economy, businesses, and families.
-As part of the Unified Early Childhood Workforce Stabilization Initiative, the City of Alexandria is partnering with ACT for Alexandria to award Provider Sustainability Grants.
+As part of the Unified Early Childhood Workforce Stabilization Initiative, the City of Alexandria partnered with ACT for Alexandria to award Provider Sustainability Grants to eligible childcare providers.
 Childcare providers generate revenue primarily through enrollment and tuition fees and this business model depends on full enrollment.
-The purpose of the sustainability grant is to provide financial support to licensed and regulated providers in the City of Alexandria that are in danger of closing or have a business in recovery as a result of the COVID-19 public health emergency.
-Grant amounts will be based on enrollment capacity.
-Allowable uses include:
+The sustainability grants provided financial support to licensed and regulated providers in the City of Alexandria that were in danger of closing or have a business in recovery as a result of the COVID-19 public health emergency.

 - Financial relief to childcare providers to help defray unexpected business costs associated with the pandemic, and to help stabilize their operations so that they may continue to provide care

 - Personnel costs, including increased compensation, benefits, ongoing professional development, premium pay, staff bonuses, and employee transportation costs to and from work

 - Rent/mortgage costs, utilities, facilities maintenance and improvements, and insurance.
 (Examples of facility improvements include playground upgrades and other minor renovative efforts focused on providing a safe developmentally appropriate environment, such as renovating existing spaces.
 New construction and major renovations are not allowed)

 - Training and professional development related to health and safety practices

 - Business resources or software products that assist in effective and safe operations

 - Goods and services necessary for operating a childcare program, including equipment and materials to facilitate childcare, such as diapering supplies and care materials